jrpotter/notebook/notes/set/ordinals.md

 %%ANKI
 Basic
 Given some arbitrary set $A$, *why* must there exist a Hartogs number of $A$?
-Back: The ordinals are well-ordered so Hartog's theorem asserts a least ordinal's existence.
+Back: The ordinals are well-ordered so Hartogs's theorem asserts a least ordinal's existence.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1760403065342-->
 END%%